William W. Popp

-William W. Popp is an American diplomat who serves as the United States Ambassador to Guatemala.
+William W. Popp is an American diplomat serving as the United States ambassador to Uganda since September 2023.
+He previously served as the United States ambassador to Guatemala.

 Education

 Popp earned his Bachelor of Arts, magna cum laude, from Westminster College, his Master of Arts from George Washington University, and his Master of Science in National Security Strategy at the National War College.

 Career

-Popp was the Deputy Principal Officer and then Acting Principal Officer at the United States Consulate General in Sao Paulo, Brazil.
-He also served as the Deputy Economic Counselor of the United States Embassy in Bogota, Colombia.
+Popp was the Deputy Principal Officer and then Acting Principal Officer at the United States Consulate General in São Paulo, Brazil.
+He also served as the Deputy Economic Counselor of the United States Embassy in Bogotá, Colombia.
 He served as the Political Counselor and then as the Acting Deputy Chief of Mission at the United States Embassy in Nairobi, Kenya.
 He was also the Director of the Office of Regional Economic Policy and Summit Coordination in the Bureau of Western Hemisphere Affairs at the State Department.
 He was the Chargé d'Affaires a.i. in Brazil from November 2018 to February 2020.
 He has been the Deputy Chief of Mission at the U.S. Embassy in Brasilia, Brazil since August 2017.